-Adopted by Pupil Discipline Committee Autumn 2012 Adopted by School Council: October 2012 Last Reviewed: Spring 2020 Review annually by Governors & School Council
+Adopted by Pupil Discipline Committee Autumn 2012 Adopted by School Council: October 2012

+Last Reviewed: Spring 2020

-Review annually by Governors & School Council Next Review: Autumn 2021
+Review annually by Governors & School Council

+Next Review: Spring 2021

 1. Introduction

 Ysgol Harri Tudur School is a happy, ambitious and high achieving school where everyone is respected and valued.
 We are a strong community where everyone cares for each other, knowing that only through collaboration and respect will we achieve and become our very best.
 The school is vibrant with pupils/students and staff co-operating, learning, thinking and working hard.
 We recognise that overcoming challenges is key to success and by developing bravery, confidence and resilience our pupils/students will become successful citizens.